Grisaille

-Grisaille (/ɡrᵻˈzaɪ/ or /ɡrᵻˈzeɪl/; grisaille [ɡʁizaj], from gris 'grey') is a painting executed entirely in shades of grey or of another neutral greyish colour.
+Grisaille (/ɡrᵻˈzaɪ/ or /ɡrᵻˈzeɪl/; grisaille [ɡʁizaj], from gris 'grey') is a painting executed entirely in shades of black and grey or of another neutral greyish colour.
 It is particularly used in large decorative schemes in imitation of sculpture.
 Many grisailles include a slightly wider colour range.
-Paintings executed in brown are referred to as brunaille, and paintings executed in green are called verdaille.

-A grisaille may be executed for its own sake, as an underpainting for an oil painting (in preparation for glazing layers of colour over it) or as a model from which an engraver may work (as was done by Rubens and his school).
-Full colouring of a subject makes many demands of an artist, and working in grisaille was often chosen as it may be quicker and cheaper than traditional painting, although the effect was sometimes deliberately chosen for aesthetic reasons.
-Grisaille paintings resemble the drawings, normally in monochrome, that artists from the Renaissance on were trained to produce; as with drawings, grisaille can betray the hand of a less-talented assistant more easily than would a fully coloured painting.
+A grisaille may be executed for its own sake, as underpainting for an oil painting (in preparation for glazing layers of colour over it), or as a model for an engraver or other printmaker to work from.
+"Rubens and his school sometimes use monochrome techniques in sketching compositions for engravers."
+By the 19th century many illustrations for books or magazines were made reproducing grisailles in watercolour.
+Full colouring of a subject makes many more demands of an artist, and working in grisaille was often chosen as being quicker and cheaper, although the effect was sometimes deliberately chosen for aesthetic reasons.
+Grisaille paintings resemble the drawings, normally in monochrome, that artists from the Renaissance on were trained to produce; like drawings they can also betray the hand of a less talented assistant more easily than a fully coloured painting.

 History

 Giotto used grisaille in the lower registers of his frescoes in the Scrovegni Chapel in Padua (c.
 1304) and Robert Campin, Jan van Eyck and their successors painted grisaille figures on the outsides of the wings of triptychs, including the Ghent Altarpiece.
 Originally these were the sides on display for most of the time, as the doors were normally kept closed except on feast days or at the (paid) request of tourists.
-However, today these images are often invisible in museums when the triptych is displayed open and flat against a wall.
-In these cases, imitation of sculpture was intended, as sculpture was still more expensive than a painting, even one by an acknowledged master.
+However, today these images are typically unseen in museums, the triptych displayed in its open state, flat against a wall.
+In these cases, imitation of sculpture was intended, as sculpture remained more expensive than a painting, even one by an acknowledged master.